achri19/SWOT_Coasts/README.md

 ```

 ## Configuration files
-A CSV of AOIs and bounding boxes will be read into the first two workflows below
+CSVs of AOIs and bounding boxes will be read into the first two workflows below:

    - *aoi_template.csv* contains rows for areas of interest: aoi, minx, miny, maxx, maxy
    - *point_template.csv* contains rows with individual points: name, aoi, latitude, longitude

 A demo location (Amerada Pass in the Atchafalaya Riva, Louisiana) is included.
 Users are encouraged to add their AOIs and individual points to each CSV to download and process SWOT data for their study areas